 “Faith is the substance of things hoped for, the evidence of things not seen.”

-When you look at someone and see a life partner, the something you are seeing, is not really there yet.
-What you are seeing is a potentiality, a distant point that you might get to, but you don’t know the way yet.
-You need a traveling partner.
-Now you know what that saying is all about, “I could see my unborn children in her eyes”.
-That vision of eternity is gathered in two at a time.
+When you look at someone and see that far distant place you might get to with the help of a traveling partner, you know what that saying is about, “I could see my unborn children in her eyes”.
+Visions of eternity are gathered in two at a time.

-And so it is, something as future driven as marriage can never really be separated from matters of faith.
-It also explains why it is silly in the end to argue what marriage is and is not from our very limited human perspective.
-Marriage by design seems geared to the basics of our biology, of one man and one woman and the promise of children.
+Something as future driven as marriage can never be separated from faith.
+It is silly to argue what marriage is and is not from our very limited human perspective.
+Marriage seems geared to the basics of our biology, of one man and one woman and the promise of children.
 To take part in procreation means we are beholden to a power larger than ourselves.
 Somehow we are blessed with the potential to create human life, a chance for this love to live on even beyond our own lifetimes.
 All eyes on Eternity.

 I have heard it said, that no relationship is entirely equal, never in a state of stasis.
 One is always waiting one for the other to grow in aspects they have already learned, just like a giant see-saw going back and forth, taking turns.
 What one person has, is ballast for what the other does not.
 There is always a lack somewhere, seeking balance.